 Yes!
 You can climb the Southport Lighthouse seasonally.

 The Southport Lighthouse, built in 1866, is the third government lighthouse built on Simmons Island, formerly Washington Island.
 The light station was the first navigational light a mariner would see upon entering Wisconsin from Chicago.
-It was functional until 1906.
+It was operational until 1906.

 After years of extensive remodeling and renovation, the lighthouse and the 1867 Light Station keeper’s house are now open to the public seasonally.
 Together, the two structures make up the Southport Light Station Museum, which is operated by the Kenosha County Historical Society (Kenosha History Center).
 During designated hours, a maritime museum inside the keeper’s house is open and the lighthouse tower is available to climb.